 What I absolutely loved about Rhodes town is that in every corner of it you can find a nice place to eat and have drinks.
 The town is very lively and no matter where you go – you’ll be able to find nice restaurants and tavernas serving delicious Greek specialties and international food.

 Being a huge fan of seafood, I tried to change restaurants every day and I must say that most of them had great seafood and a variety of food options.
-Of course, the prices vary depending on where you eat (the prices in Rhodes Old Town are slightly higher than in other parts of town) but the whole dining experience is totally worth it as hosts are friendly and food delicious.
+Of course, the prices vary depending on where you eat (the prices in Rhodes Old Town are slightly higher than in other parts of town) but the whole dining experience is totally worth it as the hosts are friendly and the food delicious.
 To top off your culinary experience, I highly suggest you try the local Rhodian wine or Mythos craft beer!

 Suggested article: 7 Great Rhodes Restaurants That I Highly Recommend